Seq # 185190030

 Bionomics

-During the free living stages the caterpillar folds a leaf margin downwards and feeds under the fold.
+During the free-living stages, the caterpillar folds a leaf margin downwards and feeds under the fold.
 It never makes a leaf roll as in some other Parornix species.

 Pupation within the leaf fold, among leaf litter on the ground.
 The species hibernates in the pupal stage

-The adults rest during daytime in the foliage; they are active at dusk and during the night and come to light.
+The adults rest during the daytime in the foliage; they are active at dusk and during the night and come to light.

 No pictures yet!